renjithmadhavan/data-science-portfolio/_posts/articles/2016-09-23-how-to-set-up-rstudio-on-AWS-for-bioinformatics-class.md

 ## Scale your instance according to your needs and budget

-1. Scale up to r3.large or r3.xlarge instance
 Thus far we have set up our instance as a t2.micro.
 This is the only option eligible for the free service for the first year.
 During the lab sessions, however, the t2.micro won't be able to handle the memory-intensive analysis of microarray analysis and handling multiple users.
 The r3 instances are optimized for RAM use and are actually recommended for genomic applications.
 They are not free, but they are very affordable for course costs, especially when compared to wet-lab biology materials!

 Before the class meets for lab: